Netanel86/WPF.FolderBrowser/README.md

 # README #

+A Simple WPF Folder Browser Dialog for use in .NET 4.0 applications.

-Under Devolpment
+Under Development

 ### What is this repository for? ###

 * Quick summary
- A Simple WPF Folder Browser Dialog for use in .Net application.
 	Project is implemented to concur with MVVM design rules.

 * Version 0.0.0.1
-Basic UI is up and running.
+	Basic UI Path Tree, Search box, Animated controls.
 	Not functional yet, still in development.